 Higher College of Technology issues statement on coronavirus

-Muscat: The Higher College of Technology (HCT) said in a statement based on reports that some students were in contact with a coronavirus case.
+Muscat: The Higher College of Technology (HCT) issued a statement on Saturday following reports that some of its students were in contact with a coronavirus case.

 It added, “With regard to the academic status of students subject to domestic quarantine, the college stated that it will take action to ensure that they are not academically affected, confirming its keen interest in the health of its students and that they are not subjected to any harm,”